 While it’s tempting to hire the contractor who submits the lowest bid, this can be a costly mistake.
 Instead, you should carefully vet these companies to ensure you get the results you expect without any frustrating hiccups along the way.

 Reputable companies will have references from companies they’ve worked with in the past.
-You can ask whether the contractor completed the work on time and within budget, if there were any issues with the building project, and if the business recommends the company.
-It’s also helpful to ask whether communication was clear.
+You can ask whether the contractor completed the work on time and within budget if there were any issues with the building project and if the business recommends the company.
+It’s also helpful to ask whether the communication was clear.

 Contractors must also have appropriate licenses to work on projects within the state.
 The required licenses may differ between commercial and residential construction projects.
 The builder you choose should understand those differences and be ready to apply for the appropriate licensing or already have those licenses.
 Otherwise, your project may fall behind schedule or be faced with fines if the company fails to meet safety and zoning laws.

 After determining there are no licensing issues, you’ll want to ask the business about its experience with projects like yours.
 It will quickly become apparent whether a company has the credentials and how efficient the management is in general.
 You can avoid contractors that haven’t worked on commercial projects in the past or that rely too much on subcontractors.

 Finally, compatibility is important when choosing commercial building contractors.
 Some people work better together than others.
 Although a company may be able to complete your project on time and within budget, you’ll have to work closely with them during the design process.
 If your personalities clash, you’ll struggle every step of the way.